Oluwayemisi Oluremi Obilade: Life

-Obilade took her first degree in Nigeria before taking her masters at the Harvard Business School in the US and then a doctorate at Judge Business School in Cambridge, United Kingdom.

-Obilade is a Professor of Adult Education and Women Studies from the Obafemi Awolowo University, Ile-Ife, Nigeria.
-She was the Head of Department, Department of Continuing Education at the Obafemi Awolowo University at the time of her appointment as Vice-Chancellor of the Tai Solarin University of Education (in Ijagun, Ijebu-Ode, Ogun).
-She holds a Bachelor of Education Degree (History/English, 1980) and a Master of Arts Degree in Adult Education (1984) from the University of Ife. she also has a Doctorate in Education from OAU.
+Obilade is a professor of Adult Education and Women Studies from the Obafemi Awolowo University, Ile-Ife, Nigeria.
+She was the Head of Department, Department of Continuing Education at the Obafemi Awolowo University at the time of her appointment as vice-chancellor of the Tai Solarin University of Education (in Ijagun, Ijebu-Ode, Ogun).
+She holds a Bachelor of Education degree (History/English, 1980) and a Master of Arts degree in Adult Education (1984) from the University of Ife.
+She also has a doctorate in Education from OAU.

-She became the Vice Chancellor of Tai Solarin University of Education (TASUED) in January 2013, succeeding Segun Awonusi.
+She became the vice chancellor of Tai Solarin University of Education (TASUED) in January 2013, succeeding Segun Awonusi.

-She has been a consultant/resource person to several public and private institutions and corporations. she has assisted in building the technical capacity of organizations and institutions; engendering corporations and institutions (public and private); assisted in the introduction of Womens’ Studies into the Adult Education curricular at the OAU and TASUED; and changing attitudes and perceptions on Women’s issues and status in communities.
+She has been a consultant/resource person to several public and private institutions and corporations.
+She has assisted in building the technical capacity of organizations and institutions; engendering corporations and institutions (public and private); assisted in the introduction of Women's Studies into the Adult Education curricular at the OAU and TASUED; and changing attitudes and perceptions on women's issues and status in communities.

-She was a Commissioner for Education and Acting Commissioner for Health in Osun State, South west Nigeria.
+She was a commissioner for Education and Acting Commissioner for Health in Osun State, South west Nigeria.